mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

     description  =" .. "
     documentation=" url if it available"
     SourcPath    =" path of application ".
-    After        = give it another "unit file" - run myservice after "unit file" was runed don't wait for its completion
+    After        = give it another "unit file" - run myservice after "unit file" was runed . don't wait for its completion .
-    Before       = give it another "unit file" run myservice before run the passed unit file "unit file" dont wait completion of myservice wants = give it another "unit file" and run it and wait it to successfully run and then run myservice
+    wants = give it another "unit file" and run it and wait it to successfully run and then run myservice .

-    requires = give it another "unit file" run my service and wait tell it was successfully run  and then the passed unit file
+    Before       = give it another "unit file" run myservice before run the passed unit file "unit file" dont wait completion of myservice requires = give it another "unit file" run my service and wait tell it was successfully run  and then the passed unit file .
+[service]
+    type = type of process you need to create -> { simple , oneshot , forking }
+            1. simple   -> if my service create process and myservice get killed , process also get killed
+            2. one shot ->  used for initialization -> for any application give funtionality direct
+            3. forking  -> if myservice create child process and myservice get killed -> init process will be parent of child process  you should write in execstop to kill process
+    Execstart= application to run -> only one application can be wriiten here  systemctl start  -> run Execstart variable Execstop = run this application when you send stop sigal to the service    systemctl stop  ->  run Execstop variable workdir  = path of directory tht contain applicaation restart  =  on-faliure -> if application go to faliure state restart it aging / always -> restart applcaiton if it finish it work restart sec = 3 -> wait 3 second befor restart
+    // service + apllcation = daemon prpcess

+### lets ceaete servive
+1. service name my touch -> service .service
+    [unit]
+        want= touch -> mynetwork

+    [service]
+    type= simple
+    ExecSatrt=ping 192.162.1.10 -> qemu ip
+    restart= always
+    restartsec = 3
+    workdir= /usr/bin

+2. network service

+    [uinit]
+    name="enps 3"

+    [network]
+    ip=192.168.1.9
+    subnet=255.255.255.0

+systemctl
+1. start -> start service
+2. stop -> stop service
+3. cat
+4. edit
+5. get-default -> .target which is some of services [isntall] wantedBy=graphic.target
+6. set-default

+## process of creating services
+systemctl list-dependcies
+any service you will create service -> /etc/systmd/system touch my service.service which containg unit and service  and install

+when  suystemctl enable myservice will see  install -> 'wantedBy=graphic.target'  and see that it is belong to which target "graphic.target" in graphical.target will create softlink for service under /etc/systmd/system
+ # to show default target
+ systemctl get-default
+ # to change default target
+ systemctl set-default multi-user.target